Paying for College

 For questions about applying for scholarships, email firstname.lastname@example.org or call 602-543-7000.

 The Western Undergraduate Exchange (WUE) is a program coordinated by the Western Interstate Commission for Higher Education (WICHE).
-Residents of Western states (other than Arizona) may enroll in the ASU WUE program at one and a half times in-state a discounted tuition rates (for fall and spring terms only).
+Residents of Western states, other than Arizona (Alaska, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming), and some South Pacific residents including those of Guam, The CNMI and Republic of the Marshall Islands, may enroll in the ASU WUE program at one and a half times in-state a discounted tuition rates (for fall and spring terms only).

 WUE programs are limited to select majors at the New College of Interdisciplinary Arts and Sciences, the College of Letters and Sciences, the College of Technology and Innovation, and the College of Public Programs.
 See the complete list of participating programs.